23 Money Saving Challenges You Can Start Today

 Who this works for: People who want to save without thinking.

-Pro Tip: Try pairing this with another savings challenge to have more than one going.
-That way you can have multiple sources of savings and be even more secure.
+Pro Tip: Try pairing this with another savings challenge, and have more than one going.
+That way you can have multiple sources of savings.

 Who this works for: People who have a lower budget, and want a slow but steady way to save money.